-How to earn backlinks for your website and be on Google page #1
+How to earn backlinks in 2020 for your website and be on Google page #1

-If you want a 24 hour watch on your backlinks -which site links to your blog, link status (dofollow or not), anchor text, pages linked to, etc, MonitorBacklinks is an interesting piece of app to give a try.
+If you want a 24 hour watch on your backlinks – which site links to your blog, link status (dofollow or not), anchor text, pages linked to, etc, SEMrush is an interesting SEO and Marketing app to give a try.

 Internal Links are important

-Internal links reduce bounce rate as they point your visitors to more interesting and related article on the same site.
+Internal links reduce bounce rate as they point your visitors to a more interesting and related articles on the same site.
 This leads to more time spent on site, which is another pointer to how useful your blog may be to visitors.

 Link building is not link earning

 Link building is your deliberate action to link your pages to external resources or pages on other websites.
-This is done through blog commenting, guest posting, article publishing on article directories and web 2.0 sites, forum signatures, expired domains, profile links, etc
+This is done through:

 Question: Are links built natural?
 Share your thoughts below